-The following table shows the change in unrealized gains or losses within accumulated other comprehensive income (loss):
+The following tables shows the change in unrealized gains or losses within accumulated other comprehensive income:

-December 31, March 31,
+December 31,

-2019 2020 2021
+2019 2020

-(in thousands)
+(in thou usands)

-(unaudited)

-Beginning balance \$ 1,141 \$ 139 \$ 411
+Beginning balance \$ 1,141 \$ 139

-Add: Unrealized gains on available-for-sale debt securities \$ \$ 405 (249)
+Add: Unrealized gains on available-for-sale debt securities 405

-Less: Adjustment for the adoption of ASU 2016-01 \$ (981) \$
+Less: Adjustment for the adoption of ASU 2016-01 (981)

-Less: Reclassification of unrealized (gain) loss to interest and other income, net, in the
+Less: Reclassification of unrealized gains to interest and other income, net, in the consolidated statements of

-consolidated statements of operations \$ (21) \$ (133) 1
+operations (21) (133)

-Net impact to other comprehensive income (loss) in current period \$ (1,002) \$ 272 (248)
+Net impact to other comprehensive income (loss) in current period (1,002) 272

-Ending balance \$ 139 \$ 411 \$ 163
+Ending balance \$ 139 \$ 411

-Net Income (Loss) Per Share Attributable to Common Stockholders
+Net Loss per Share Attributable to Common Stockholders

-Basic and diluted net income (loss) per share attributable to common stockholders are presented in conformity with the two-class method required for participating securities.
+Basic and diluted net loss per share attributable to common stockholders are presented in conformity with the two-class method required for participating securities.
 Under the two-class method, net income is attributed to common stockholders and participating securities based on their participation rights.
 The Company considers all series of its redeemable convertible preferred stock to be participating securities.
 Net loss attributable to common stockholders is not allocated to the redeemable convertible preferred stock as the holders of the redeemable convertible preferred stock are not contractually obligated to share in the losses of the Company.

 Basic net loss per share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the number of weighted-average shares of common stock outstanding during the reporting period.
-Net loss attributable to common stockholders is adjusted for the (accretion) decretion of the carrying value of redeemable convertible preferred stock and deemed dividend distribution (see Note 11 for detail).
-For the periods with net losses, all potentially dilutive securities are considered antidilutive, and accordingly, diluted net loss per share is the same as basic net loss per share.
+Net loss attributable to common stockholders is adjusted for accretion of the carrying value of redeemable convertible preferred stock and deemed dividend distribution (see Note 11 for detail).
+Since the Company has reported net losses for all periods presented, all potentially dilutive securities are considered antidilutive, and accordingly, diluted net loss per share is the same as basic net loss per share.